evolross/meteor-twit/readme.md

 ===============

-Place this on the server side
+If authenticating with user-context, place this on the server side

     Twit = new TwitMaker({
         consumer_key:         '...'